imgproxy/imgproxy/docs/object_detection.md

 # Object detection![pro](./assets/pro.svg)

 imgproxy can detect objects on the image and use them for smart cropping, bluring the detections, or drawing the detections.
+You can also [fetch the detected objects info](getting_the_image_info.md#detect-objects).

 For object detection purposes, imgproxy uses the [Darknet YOLO](https://github.com/AlexeyAB/darknet) model.
 We provide Docker images with a model trained for face detection, but you can use any Darknet YOLO model found in the [zoo](https://github.com/AlexeyAB/darknet/wiki/YOLOv4-model-zoo) or you can train your own model by following this [guide](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects).